-At TIBCO NOW Chicago we announced several exciting new enhancements to our offerings that address some of the top challenges developers meet when building applications with modern technologies, such as event-driven architectures.
+At TIBCO NOW Chicago we announced several exciting new enhancements to our offerings that address some of the top challenges developers meet when building applications with modern technologies, such as event-driven architecture.
 If you’re asking yourself “What exactly is an event-driven architecture?”, then you’re not alone.
 Let me explain with a simple analogy.

 Suppose you walk into a local branch office of your bank.
 You have several tasks you want to accomplish on this visit: Withdraw money from your savings account, refinance your mortgage, remove baseball cards from your safe deposit box, and take out a car loan (yes this is a lot to do in one visit, but stay with me).
 So you first visit a bank teller, ask for money from your savings account, and wait for a bit until they give it to you.
 Then you’d see a safe deposit box officer, ask for your baseball cards out of your box, then wait a bit again.
 And so on until all of your tasks are complete.
 Obviously, your trip to the bank involves a lot of waiting, and a lot of blocking—you can’t start a new task until your current task is complete.
 Let’s call this “Request/Response Banking”.